-Lastly, we are developing additional product candidates with other routes of administration and plan to conduct clinical trials of these product candidates, including the combination of EMPAVELI and a small interfering RNA, or siRNA, which may offer the potential to reduce the treatment frequency of EMPAVELI by reducing the production of C3 proteins in the liver.
-We are also developing APL-2006 as a potential treatment for patients with wet AMD and GA.
+We are developing additional product candidates with other routes of administration.
+These candidates include APL-3007, a small interfering RNA, or siRNA, which is in a Phase 1 clinical trial in healthy volunteers, as well as an oral complement inhibitor in preclinical development.
 Furthermore, we are collaborating with Beam Therapeutics, Inc., or Beam, on up to six research programs focused on C3 and other complement targets in the eye, liver and brain, using Beam's proprietary base editing technology to discover new treatments for complement-driven diseases.